huangli712/iQIST/docs/src/ch04/in_anydos.md

 **Introduction**

 In the CT-QMC impurity solvers contained in the iQIST software package, we provide a mini dynamical mean-field theory engine.
-This engine implements a self-consistent condition for the Bethe lattice which has a semi-circular density of states with bandwith ``4t``.
+This engine implements a self-consistent condition for the bethe lattice which has a semi-circular density of states with bandwith ``4t``.
 Sometimes you may want to try the other models with arbitrary density of states.

 Is it possible?

 Yes, of course.
 You can define your density of states in the *solver.anydos.in* file.
-And then you have to hack the *ctqmc\_dmft.f90* file.
+And then you have to hack the *iqist/src/ctqmc\_dmft.f90* file.

 Change the following codes